-As of December 31st, 2018, 694 residential rental property licenses had been issued for the 2018 calendar year.
-Of these 694 RR licenses, four were issued as conditional.
+As of December 31st, 2019, 690 residential rental property licenses had been issued for the 2019 calendar year.
+Of these 690 RR licenses, none were issued as conditional.
 Conditional licenses are issued to property owners/managers who have submitted RR license applications but have not yet attended an ordinance required CFMH seminar.
-Three of these owner/managers completed the CFMH seminar in 2018.
-The remaining owners/managers will be notified of their requirement to attend upcoming classes.
-These licenses represent a total of 1,694 individual rental units.
+These licenses represent a total of 1,748 individual rental units.

-Through a variety of sources, 37 residential properties were identified as possible new rentals in 2018.
-Additional research is being done on these residential properties to determine 1840 search is being done on these residential properties to determine their status as rental properties.
+Through a variety of sources, 29 residential properties were identified as possible new rentals in 2019.
+Additional research is being done on these residential properties to determine their status as rental properties.
 The owners of these properties that are determined to be rental dwellings, will be sent letters of notification regarding the RR license ordinance and CFMH program.

 The CFMH coordinator frequently receives reports of suspected occupancy violations, as well as other city code violations from police department patrol officers responding to calls for police service at rental properties.
-11 city code violations were discovered at rental properties in 2018.
-The CFMH Coordinator and the Land Use Department have worked cooperatively to notify the owners/managers of rental property about these violation(s) to bring the properties into city code compliance.
+7 city code violations were discovered at rental properties in 2019.
+The CFMH Coordinator and the Land Use Department have worked cooperatively to notify the owners/ managers of rental property about these violation(s) to bring the properties into city code compliance.

-During 2018, four (4) property owner/manager training seminars were conducted.
-A total of 14 Fairview Heights owner/managers attended and complete the trainings.
-Additional seminars have been scheduled in March and June 2019.
+During 2019, three (3) property owner/manager training seminars were conducted.
+A total of 12 Fairview Heights owner/managers attended and complete the trainings.
+Additional seminars have been scheduled in March and June 2020.

 The CFMH coordinator contacts the owners and managers of rental properties on a daily basis regarding calls for police service at their property(s).
 These notifications are made by telephone, in person, and/or by an incident reporting form developed for this purpose.
-62 notifications were made in 2018.
+70 notifications were made in 2020.
 This open line of communication with owners and managers of residential rental property has been one of the keys to the success of the Crime Free Rental Housing Program.